gatling/gatling/src/docs/content/reference/current/extensions/maven_plugin.md

 ## Sources

-If you're interested in contributing, you can find the [gatling-maven-plugin sources](https://github.com/gatling/gatling-maven-plugin) on Github.
+If you're interested in contributing, you can find the [gatling-maven-plugin sources](https://github.com/gatling/gatling-maven-plugin) on GitHub.